xoeye/typecats/README.md

    structuring and unstructuring pure data objects, and require fewer imports - just import your defined type and go!

+   Note that a `mypy` plugin is provided to inform the type checker that these dynamically-added methods are real and provide the intended result types.

 2. Non-empty validators defined for all attributes with no default provided.